Operator's manual

 Software you rent monthly instead of owning, typically accessed through a web browser.

-What is SaaS (Software as a Service)?
+What SaaS (Software as a Service) means.

 SaaS is the subscription model most modern business software uses.
 You pay monthly or annually to access the software through a web browser, and the vendor handles hosting, updates, and maintenance.
 Examples include ServiceTitan, QuickBooks Online, HubSpot, and Slack.
 The trade-off is convenience versus control: SaaS is easy to start but hard to customize, and your data lives on someone else's servers.